ldgaetano/flowcardLib/README.md

 I hope this is useful.
 If there are any issues, you would like me to add more components, or anything else, then please let me know by creating a GitHub issue or sending me an [email](ldgaetano@protonmail.com).

 ## Aknowledgements
-Use the <https://app.diagrams.net> for your project. \
+Use the <https://app.diagrams.net> for your project.

-To learn how to use custom libraries for diagrams.net, follow [these](https://www.diagrams.net/blog/custom-libraries) instructions. \
+To learn how to use custom libraries for diagrams.net, follow [these](https://www.diagrams.net/blog/custom-libraries) instructions.

-To learn how to create your own library for diagrams.net, follow [these](https://jgraph.github.io/drawio-libs/) instructinos. \
+To learn how to create your own library for diagrams.net, follow [these](https://jgraph.github.io/drawio-libs/) instructions.

 This library was created by following the framework described in [this](https://ergoplatform.org/en/blog/2020_04_29_flow_cards/) Ergo Platform blog post, also cited above.